๐Ÿ“‘Animator Profiles

 The problem with this design is obvious - scalability.
 What if we want to add an unarmed state?
 Or maybe swimming?
 What if we want a unique animation feature for this specific weapon?

-The new Scriptable Animation System completely eliminates this problem by introducing a dynamic linking system for animation features.
+The new Scriptable Animation System eliminates this problem by introducing a dynamic linking system for animation features.

 Dynamic Linking